Oracle software

 4. Workday: Workday is a cloud-based software vendor specializing in human capital and financial management applications.
 It’s known for its user-friendly interface and robust functionality in HR and finance.
 However, Oracle EBS offers a more comprehensive suite of applications, covering areas like supply chain management, procurement, and project management, which Workday does not.

 5. NetSuite: Interestingly, NetSuite is also owned by Oracle but is a competitor in the ERP space.
-NetSuite is a cloud-native solution, making it a good choice for businesses looking for a fully cloud-based ERP.
-It’s often seen as more suitable for small to medium-sized companies, while larger organizations typically use Oracle EBS.
+It is a cloud-native solution, making it a good choice for businesses looking for a fully cloud-based ERP.
+NetSuite is often seen as more suitable for small—to medium-sized companies, while larger organizations typically use Oracle EBS.

-Each of these competitors offers unique strengths, and the best choice depends on a company’s specific needs, size, industry, and existing IT infrastructure.
+Each competitor offers unique strengths, and the best choice depends on a company’s specific needs, size, industry, and existing IT infrastructure.

 Author